 Want to ditch the skin-irritant synthetic ingredients, the expensive hyped-up pharmaceutical treatments and the ecologically-disastrous petrochemicals?

-Whatever your skin type, chronically dry to eczema-prone or oily, try our six top tips for naturally healthier skin!
+Whatever your skin type, chronically dry to eczema-prone or oily, try our seven top tips for naturally healthier skin!

 2. Dodge The Soap